-When you first hear about TNT’s new series The Alienist, an 1890s serial killer mystery filled with serious men with serious grimaces, it’s easy to assume there will be no women to be found in the basic cable drama.
+When you first hear about the new Netflix series The Alienist, an 1890s serial killer mystery filled with serious men with serious grimaces, it’s easy to assume there will be no women to be found in the period drama.
 Or, if there are any women, they will be reduced to sex objects and, as is the case in a lot of prestige TV, sex workers for our masculine heroes to use and quickly discard.
-But, The Alienist isn’t most prestige TV.
+But The Alienist isn’t most prestige TV.
 For proof of this simple fact, you need to look no further than leading lady Sara Howard (a tensely perfect Dakota Fanning).

-In an exclusive clip of upcoming Alienist series premiere “The Boy On The Bridge,” airing January 22, we see just how disinterested Sara is with society’s sexist morays.
-The scene in question begins when the police commissioner's secretary shows up to an “unsavory” house, if you catch our drift, to drop off some important files for John.
-While it’s unclear exactly what form of depravity the business offers — considering the Gilded Age setting anything from prostitution to opium is a possibility — John looks absolutely ashamed to be caught frequenting such an establishment by a well-to-do young woman like Sara.
+In an exclusive clip of upcoming Alienist series premiere "The Boy On The Bridge", airing 22nd January, we see just how uninterested Sara is in society’s sexist mores.
+The scene in question begins when the police commissioner's secretary shows up to an “unsavoury” house, if you catch our drift, to drop off some important files for John.
+While it’s unclear exactly what form of depravity the business offers — considering the Gilded Age setting, anything from prostitution to opium is a possibility — John looks absolutely ashamed to be caught frequenting such an establishment by a well-to-do young woman like Sara.

-However, despite her high-class background, Sara couldn’t care less about finding herself in a disreputable neighborhood.
+However, despite her high-class background, Sara couldn’t care less about finding herself in a disreputable neighbourhood.
 After all, for Sara, it’s all about the case at hand, as opposed to frivolities like the “panderers, mawks, lushes, billy noddles … [and] mutton shunters” around her.
-For everyone who doesn’t have a 1896 dictionary on hand, all of those disses are fun and creative ways to say “terrible men.”
+For everyone who doesn’t have an 1896 dictionary on hand, all of those disses are fun and creative ways to say "terrible men".

 Read These Stories Next: